 Sourced: Flickr, Nour Gazzaz

-Since her success both in the writing and film worlds from her first two novels, she continued writing more successful novels and is still writing today.
+Since her success in both the writing and film worlds from her first two novels, she has continued to write more successful novels and is still writing today.

 She has also written short stories, series for television and articles for magazines.
-In total, she has written 15 novels, with her 16th on the way this Autumn.
+She has written 15 novels, with her 16th on the way this Autumn.
 Her third novel was published in November 2005, entitled “If You Could See Me Now”.
 It was later published in America as “A Silver Lining”.

-This was followed by “A Place Called Here” which was published in 2006.
-This follows the journey of Sandy Shortt who works for the Garda.
-She helps Jack Ruttie find his lost brother, however, becomes lost herself.
+This was followed by “A Place Called Here,” which was published in 2006.
+This follows the journey of Sandy Shortt, who works for the Garda.
+She helps Jack Ruttie find his lost brother, but she also becomes lost herself.

-In 2008, Cecelia published her 5th and 6th novels: “Thanks for the Memories” and “The Gift”.
-“Thanks for the Memories” follows Joyce Conway’s life after waking up from a blood transfusion with new memories and knowledge she didn’t have before.
-“The Gift” is about Lou Suffern who wishes to be in 2 places at once and time is his enemy.
+In 2008, Cecelia published her fifth and sixth novels: “Thanks for the Memories” and “The Gift. “”Thanks for the Memories” follows Joyce Conway’s life after she wakes up from a blood transfusion with new memories and knowledge she didn’t have before.
+“The Gift is about Lou Suffern, who wishes to be in two places at once, and time is his enemy.
 He meets a homeless man who changes his life.

 Recent Publications and Future